 My goal is to create illustrations that make you smile.
 Growing up I loved to draw cartoons.
 I spent my time filling my imagination with the works of Richard Scarry, Charles Schulz and Gary Larson.
 I was fascinated by their ability to pack so much humor into a single panel of art.
 Their work still puts a smile on my face to this day and I try to carry that inspiration over into my own work.

 In addition, my mother was an oil painter.
 She painted a lot of still life, like flowers and bowls of fruit.
 I would look at her work and say to myself, “It would be really funny if there was a group of lizards in that painting trying to steal the fruit from the bowl.”
-Thus my sense of humor found its home.
+Thus my sense of humor found a home.
 I was also drawn in by richness of color that painting offered and I knew that I wanted to make it a part of my own work, so I began rendering out my sketches with color pencils.